wandb/wandb/docs/sdk/README.md

 Why a separate process?
 Keeping `run.log()` off the network hot path only takes background threads, so that alone would not justify a sidecar.
 The process split buys things a thread cannot:

 - One `wandb-core` can serve many client processes.
 Distributed and multiprocessing workloads can share a single service instead of each spawning their own uploader.
 - Work in the sidecar does not compete with training for the Python interpreter.
-Background threads in pure Python steal GIL time from the hot loop; serialization, checksumming, and retry bookkeeping in a separate process do not.
+Background threads in pure Python could steal GIL time from the hot loop; serialization, checksumming, and retry bookkeeping in a separate process do not.
 - The boundary is a protobuf protocol over a socket.
 An SDK in another language can get the same upload, retry, and durability behavior by speaking the protocol instead of reimplementing it.
-Today only the Python SDK does, so treat this one as a bet on the future.
+Today only the Python SDK does, so treat this one as a bet on the future, however we do have experimental SDKs in C#, Go, and Rust.

 Go was chosen for the sidecar because it is convenient for concurrent, server-shaped code: many runs, uploads, and retries map naturally onto goroutines.